 So where do these 800 million used sanitary products end up each year?
 Mostly in landfill.
 Pads and tampons are responsible for about 200,000 tonnes of waste per year – most of which contains plastic.

 Then there’s the secondary issue of flushing used products down the toilet, with nearly 0.5% of all marine plastics debris being tampon applicators.
-Flushing tampons, their wrappers, applicators or any other non-biodegradable products can cause pipes to flood and sewage systems to flood, with Sydney Water estimated to have spent millions each year removing these items from their systems.
+Flushing tampons, their wrappers, applicators or any other non-biodegradable products can cause pipes to block and sewage systems to flood, with Sydney Water estimated to have spent millions each year removing these items from their systems.

 So how can you make your period more eco-friendly?
 Switch to organic cotton, of course!
 At Taboo Sanitary products we’ve ensured that our range of organic cotton pads and tampons have had minimal impact on the environment before they even get to you.
 From the selection of cardboard packaging, to use the use of pesticide free organic cotton, to the hydroelectric factory our products are made in.
 Girl, we’ve thought long and hard about this.
 As a company, Taboo is always looking for ways to be more sustainable and kinder to the environment.
 If you’d like to find out more about how Taboo’s pads and tampons are made and the benefits of organic cotton on your body and the environment, please click here.